cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 [Previously](./02-architecture), the ABCI application knew of a single transaction type: a checkers move with four `int`.
 This is no longer sufficient with multiple games.
-You need to conform to its `Tx` ways, which means that you have to create messages then placed into a transaction.
+You need to conform to its `Tx` ways, which means that you have to create messages then placed in to a transaction.

 Head to the [section on messages](./07-messages) to learn how to do just that.